-You and some of your best friends could build something similar to Google Maps from the ground up at the expense of your time and resources (Hi there OpenStreetMap!), and whenever there's an update on the road, like significant traffic or construction, you'd have to make the necessary changes yourself every time.
+- You could build something from the ground up at the expense of your time and resources (Hi there OpenStreetMap!), and whenever there’s an update on the road, like significant traffic or construction, you’d have to make the necessary changes yourself every time.

-Or you could leverage a Google Maps' API.
-Google abstracts away all the details necessary to implement its' service behind an API and provides you with the functionality you need for your application.
+- Or you could leverage a Google Maps’ API.
+Google abstracts away all the details necessary to implement its’ service behind an API and provides you with the functionality you need for your app.

-The latter option allows your software developers to focus their efforts on creating unique value for your application, rather than re-creating the wheel (or in this case map) from scratch.
+The latter option allows your software developers to focus their efforts on creating unique value for your app, rather than re-creating the wheel (or in this case map) from scratch.

 What are microservices?

-Say that your new ride sharing application needs to both provide a mapping functionality and a billing functionality.
-You could implement each function as a separate microservice, embedding all the business rules, logic and data needed for each service in a relatively self contained way.
+Say that your new ride-sharing app needs to provide both a mapping functionality and billing functionality.
+With APIs, you could implement each function as a separate microservice, embedding all the business rules, logic, and data needed for each service in a relatively self-contained way.

 By doing this, you both make it easier to maintain your services, but also increase the fault tolerance of your application.
-If a single service breaks, it doesn’t necessarily bring down the entire application as a whole.
+If a single service breaks, it doesn’t necessarily bring the entire app down with it.

-- Vendor Lock In - Monolithic software puts software sellers in complete control, meaning that they can build a closed ecosystem where you are not able to use or integrate other software (or they may charge you a lot of money for the priviledge!)
+- Vendor lock-in - Monolithic software puts software sellers in complete control, meaning that they can build a closed ecosystem where you are not able to use or integrate other software (or they may charge you a lot of money for the privilege!)

-On the other hand, a microservice architecture breaks an application suite into composable task level services.
-If you build an eCommerce platform using a microservice architecture instead of one big shopping cart application with many functions, there would be multiple smaller independent functions instead (e.g., a billing service, shipping options service, and a tax calculation service).
+On the other hand, a microservice architecture breaks an application suite into composable task-level services.
+If you build an eCommerce platform using a microservice architecture, there would be multiple smaller independent functions (e.g., a billing service, shipping options service, and a tax calculation service) instead of one big shopping cart application with many functions.

-Essentially, developers can break down a monolith's functionality into smaller services that run independently from each other.
-This architecture allows massive opportunities for an application to scale and adapt to new business needs which is perhaps the most significant advantage microservice applications have over monolithic applications.
+Essentially, developers can break down a monolith’s functionality into smaller services that run independently from each other.
+This architecture allows massive opportunities for an app to scale and adapt to new business needs — which is perhaps the most significant advantage microservice applications have over monolithic applications.

-Microservices provide agility, as you can pivot individual services more quickly using standard REST API’s for communication, meaning you can change underlying technology for a specific service without impacting the entire application suite or ecosystem.
+Microservices provide agility, as you can pivot individual services more quickly using standard REST APIs for communication, changing underlying technology for a specific service without impacting the entire application suite or ecosystem.

 With microservices, new developers only have to learn the context of the specific, independent service, not the entire application.
 This allows new members to train for shorter periods before getting their hands dirty.

-Better software testing: The separation of concerns provided by a microservice architecture allows software teams to more rigorously test their software, while providing strong guarantees about how it will interact with other applications in an overall software ecosystem, communicating via API’s.
+- Better software testing: Microservice architecture allows software teams to test their software consistently, while providing strong guarantees about how it will interact with other applications in an overall software ecosystem, communicating via APIs.
+Monoliths don’t.

 Change friendliness: When a company builds software with a large single codebase, even small changes in the system require an entire build and release process for the whole codebase.
 Introducing changes to monolithic applications like this is a tedious process, which can introduce drag on your business cycle and hamper innovation inside an organization.